Chart Color Schemes

 Infrastructure

-Viewbank - Yallambie has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Viewbank - Yallambie has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects that could affect this region.
 Notable ones are North East Link Environmental Parklands, Rosanna Village Masterplan & Redevelopment, 149 McKimmies Road Residential Precinct, and Plenty River Trail Upgrades.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.